Is Sirius the most luminous star? | EarthSky.org

-Tonight – March 22, 2017 – look outside, and you can’t miss Sirius, the brightest star in the nighttime sky.
+Look outside tonight, and you can’t miss Sirius, the brightest star in the nighttime sky.
 Is Sirius the most luminous star?
 No. To astronomers, the word luminous refers to a star’s intrinsic brightness.

-Sirius, in the constellation Canis Major (the Greater Dog), looks extraordinarily bright in Earth’s sky.
+Sirius, in the constellation Canis Major the Greater Dog, looks extraordinarily bright in Earth’s sky.
 It’s our sky’s brightest star.
 But its brightness stems primarily from the fact that it’s only 8.6 light-years away.

-The bright planet Jupiter is up all night now, too, and it’s brighter than Sirius.
-But you won’t mistake any other object for Sirius, if you look at a familiar star pattern near Sirius on the sky’s dome.
-No matter where you live on Earth, just follow the three medium-bright stars in Orion’s Belt to locate Sirius:
+No matter where you live on Earth, just follow the three medium-bright stars in Orion’s Belt to locate Sirius.

 Many people comment that they see Sirius flashing colors.
 It happens when you see Sirius low in the sky.
 The colors are just the ordinary rainbow colors in white starlight; all starlight is composed of this mixture of colors.
-We notice the colors of Sirius more readily, though, because Sirius is so much brighter than most stars!
+We notice the sparkling colors of Sirius more readily, though, because Sirius is so much brighter than most stars!

-So the colors are intrinsic to Sirius, as they are to all stars, but it’s Earth’s atmosphere that causes us to notice them.
-When you see Sirius low in the sky, you’re looking through a greater thickness of atmosphere than when the star is overhead.
-The atmosphere splits the starlight into its various colors.
+The extra thickness of the Earth’s atmosphere near the horizon acts like a lens or prism, breaking up starlight into the colors of the rainbow.
+When you see Sirius low in the sky, you’re looking through more atmosphere than when the star is overhead.

 If you watch, you’ll notice Sirius sparkling less, and appearing less colorful (more strictly white) when it appears higher in the sky.